mobxjs/mobx/docs/refguide/computed.md

 ## Rules

-When using computed values, there are a couple of best practices to follow:
+When using computed values there are a couple of best practices to follow:

-1. Computed values should not have side-effects or update other observables.
+1. They should not have side-effects or update other observables.
 2. Avoid creating and returning new observables.

 ## Tips